All You Need to Know about Cloud Security Services

 Parallels RAS: Virtualize Your Infrastructure, and Enhance Your Cloud Security

-As businesses increase the adoption of remote and hybrid work environments, cloud-based applications and desktops are taking center stage more often.
+As businesses increase the adoption of remote and hybrid work environments, cloud-based applications and virtual desktops are taking center stage more often.
 This is giving rise to cloud-ready VDI solutions such as Parallels® Remote Applications Server.
 There are several advantages of using a VDI solution like Parallels RAS, especially from a cloud security standpoint.

 Superior Encryption